 The M.I.T.
-Department of Mathematics offers about 8 undergraduate seminars on different topics.
-These seminars have the following characteristics.
+Department of Mathematics offers about 10 undergraduate seminars on different topics.
+These seminars have the following characteristics (2007 guidelines).

 - The enrollment is limited to 12.
 Preference is given to mathematics majors.
 If further discrimination must be made it is on the basis of year and prior registration in the same seminar.